getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 #### What does the Loader provide?
-It's small wrapper around our SDK.
+It's a small wrapper around our SDK.
 The _Loader_ does a few things:

 - You will always have the newest recommend stable version of our SDK.
 - It captures all _global errors_ and _unhandled promise_ rejections.
 - It lazy injects our SDK into your website.
-- After the SDK is loaded everything will be sent to Sentry.
+- After the SDK is loaded, the Loader will send everything to Sentry.

 By default, the _Loader_ contains all information needed for our SDK to function, like the `DSN`.
 In case you want to set additional [options]({% link _documentation/error-reporting/configuration/index.md %}) you have to set them like this: